top of page

 Greg Miller

-Rock Bottom in Addiction: What is it and How do you Know if You’re There?
+Rock Bottom in Addiction: What is it And How do You Know if You’re There?

 I’ve been a drug and alcohol counselor for a long time, but this work still interests me.